zchyde/brooklinebooksmith.com/_drafts/gwen.md

 ---

-John Gall speaks about the book covers saying, "I wanted the covers to be both bold and quiet at the same time.
-Colorful and full...yet with a deeper mysterious resonance."
+> John Gall speaks about the book covers saying, "I wanted the covers to be both bold and quiet at the same time.
+Colorful and full…yet with a deeper mysterious resonance."

 ![](/uploads/versions/gmgg1190---x----1638-2457x---.jpg)